Facts about Cohousing

 Within cohousing communities, only 20% of the population is comprised of “traditional families” (mom, dad, kids), so housing needs are continually changing.

-Ottawa has two cohousing developments.
-One is 24 years old and the other is due to be completed in 2022.
+Ottawa has two completed cohousing communities.
+One is 25 years old and the other is celebrating their first year together in December 2023!

-Ottawa Cohousing is the first development business to exclusively serve the cohousing market in Ottawa.
+Ottawa Cohousing is the first cohousing specific development business to exclusively serve Eastern Ontario.

 “In Denmark, people frustrated by the available housing options developed cohousing: a housing type that redefined the concept of neighbourhood to fit contemporary lifestyles.
 Tired of the isolation and the impracticalities of traditional single-family houses and apartment units, they built housing that combines the autonomy of private dwellings with the advantages of community living.”